engAGED Community Toolkit

 Further, as the national dialogue on the impact of social isolation grows, many are beginning to analyze new and innovative ways to address social isolation among older adults.
 Increasing the number and types of activities that incorporate older adults, and encouraging social engagement are just a few ways to reduce social isolation.

-In recognition of the Older Americans Month theme of Connect, Create, Contribute, engAGED: The National Resource Center for Engaging Older Adults has developed a toolkit to assist the Aging Network as it identifies approaches and develops effective practices to overcome obstacles and increase the social engagement of older adults.
+engAGED: The National Resource Center for Engaging Older Adults has developed a toolkit to assist the Aging Network as it identifies approaches and develops effective practices to overcome obstacles and increase the social engagement of older adults.

 Materials in the toolkit explain the impact of social isolation, describe ways to increase social engagement and explain the benefits of social engagement for older adults—and their communities.
 The best part is that each resource included in the toolkit can be customized with the contact information of local organizations!